rishoej/intro-to-computer-science/README.md

 # Intro to Computer Science
-My solutions to Udacity's intro to Computer Science
+My solutions to Udacity's intro to Computer Science program.